keikun17/comprehensive-tech-drama-handbook/index.md

 ---
 layout: default
-title: Comprehensive Tech Drama Handbook
+title: (in)Comprehensive Tech Drama Handbook
-subtitle: Buddy's Guide to Tech Drama
+subtitle: Buddy's Guide to Tech Starting Dramas
 ---

-## I. vim vs emacs
+## I. Start a discussion about vim vs emacs vs Sublime (or Talk about Editors, in General)

+   * Variant 1 : Mention a text editor that is neither 'vim' or 'emacs'

+   - Person A : "So...
+I heard that {{ editor_not_vim_or_emacs }} is good"
+   - Person B : VIM DA BEST

+   * Variant 2 : Mention a text editor that is either 'vim' or 'emacs'

+   - emacs_user : *blah blah blah* emacs *blah *blah
+   - vim_user : vim can do that

-## II. ruby vs python
+## II. ruby vs python (Nah...
+MINSWAN!)

 ## III. coffeescript vs javascript

- * Stage 1 : Damage Control
+ * Stage 1 : Somebody mentions 'coffeescript'

    - Person A : CS sucks, useless abstraction.
 QQ.
    - Person B : CS is a tool, preference blabla!